BasselD/report_automation/oliver_notes.md

 Key Line

 I’m not trying to reduce support.
 I’m trying to make sure our support is targeted, nonduplicative, and connected to a clear business action.

+* What specific product, report, dataset, or workflow he expects
+* What decision it will support
+* Who will use it
+* What action should occur because of it
+* What “finished” looks like